zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 #### Build Your Own

-Sokrates is open-source and ready to use, but even if you choose to create your own tools or pipelines, I encourage you to:
+Sokrates is open-source and ready to use, but even if you choose to build your own tools or pipelines, I would still recommend the same basic approach:

 * Experiment with **what matters most** to your organization.
 * Connect **code signals to business context**.
 * Share insights **visually** to maximize their impact.

-Start small, automate early, and let the data guide you to architect smarter solutions.
+Start small, automate early, and let the data shape better architectural decisions.

 ### Example 2: Public Cloud Usage Analytics